JuliaLang/julia/doc/src/manual/functions.md

 ## Argument Passing Behavior

-Julia function arguments follow a convention sometimes called "pass-by-sharing" or "pass-by-reference".
+Julia function arguments follow a convention sometimes called "pass-by-sharing".
 This means that values are not copied when they are passed to functions.
 The function arguments themselves act as new variable *bindings* (new locations that can refer to values), but the values they refer to are identical to the passed in values.
 Modifications to mutable values (such as `Array`s) made within a function will be